 We already know what diffusion is, and osmosis is simply a special type of diffusion, where only some molecules can move because they can pass through a partially permeable membrane:

 The left has a high concentration of water and the right a low concentration.
-By diffusion, water will naturally level out and pass through the membrane.
+By diffusion they will naturally level out and pass through the membrane.
 The solute, however will not be able to diffuse, as they can't fit through the membrane.

 Therefore we define osmosis as: the net movement of water from a dilute to a concentrated solution, through a partially permeable membrane.